fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 **Summary**

 Be careful when dealing with this dataset.
-Like most battery data datasets, it’s inherently inhospitable to deep learning and it has a lot of quirks, all of which take a while to understand properly and if you fail to treat any of these quirks properly your research will end up being invalid.
+Like most battery datasets, it’s inherently inhospitable to deep learning and it has a lot of quirks, all of which take a while to understand properly and if you fail to treat any of these quirks properly your research will end up being invalid.
 Furthermore, many have tried reasonable, up-to-date techniques on this dataset and none have succeeded convincingly to model it.
 Beware.